 An outdoor wedding on a beach gives you scenic views but also helps you cut costs since you won’t have to worry about renting out a huge private hall.
-The most affordable destination weddings typically occur in Hawaii, Jamaica and Mexico (Check about the cost of weddings in Mexico) due to their competitive tourism rates.
+The most affordable destination weddings typically occur in Hawaii, Jamaica, and Mexico (Check about the cost of weddings in Mexico) due to their competitive tourism rates.
 Not feeling these locations?
-Try Curacao, Trinidad & Tobago, Costa Rica or our personal favorite Martinique.
+Try Curacao, Trinidad & Tobago, Costa Rica, or our personal favorite Martinique.
 If you have your set on a particular city like Melbourne, Australia, remember there are small, intimate and inexpensive venues to consider too

 There are some resorts (like Sandals) that will let you have your destination wedding for free.
 Free!
 What’s the catch?!
 Typically, you’ll be required to have your guests book a certain number of nights at the resorts, you’ll need to guarantee a specific number of people, and you may have to have a small wedding (35 people or less).

 Say Yes (To Renting) The Dress

 Remember your senior year when you begged your mother to buy you a beautiful (but costly) dress for prom?
 You told mom that because it was so expensive you’d wear it twice.
 But that never happened and your prom dress is sitting somewhere in your mom’s house unworn, sad and neglected?
 Don’t let this be your wedding gown.